andreamazz/AMScrollingNavbar/README.md

 ## Usage

-Make sure to use a subclass of `ScrollingNavigationController` for your `UINavigationController`.
+Make sure to use `ScrollingNavigationController` instead of the standard `UINavigationController`.
 Either set the class of your `UINavigationController` in your storyboard, or create programmatically a `ScrollingNavigationController` instance in your code.

 Use `followScrollView(_: delay:)` to start following the scrolling of a scrollable view (e.g.: a `UIScrollView` or `UITableView`).
 #### Swift